 Performance of the Top 10 Dow Companies

-The table given below shows the price movements of the 10 largest components of the Dow, which is a price-weighted index, over the last five days and during the last six months.
-Over the last five trading days, the Dow has gained 2%.
+The table given below shows the price movement of the 10 largest components of the Dow, which is a price weighted index, over the last five days and during the last six months.
+Over the past five trading days, the Dow has gained 2.4%.

 Next Week’s Outlook

 Markets are enjoying an excellent run at the start of the year with multiple factors boosting stocks.
 While trade talks failed to result in an immediate deal, they have successfully assuaged investor fears.
 Market friendly comments from the Fed Chair have also boosted stocks this week.

 However, concerns like the partial government shutdown are likely to plague markets in the days ahead.
 This is why it is best that investors remain prepared for heightened volatility in the week ahead.